tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ### Broadening checkpoint blockade antibody strategies
  - perhaps try dual immunodulatory antibodies (bispecific or antibody-based alternative structures), for example targeting PD-1/PD-L1 in combination with LAG-3/TIM-3 (perhaps promotes retention in tumor microenvironment over healthy tissue)
  - perhaps modify anti-CTLA-4 antibodies to permit expression of CTLA-4 on Tregs (CTLA-4 required for Treg inhibitory function)
+# Using surface hydrophobicity together with empirical potentials to identify protein-protein binding sites.
+Application to the interactions of E-cadherins
+ - **not sure why yet and surprising to me, but apparently hydrophobic interactions are generally the strongest for protein binding BUT don't necessarily provide specificity that comes from other residues**
+ - **idea is that hydrophobic residues provide affinity and polar/charged ones provide specificity via a more limited set of specific favorable structures**
+ - **takehome for me is that yes hydrophobicity should correlate with crossreactivity as more possible favorable structures are likely with higher hydrophobicity**
 # γδ T cell exhaustion: Opportunities for intervention
  - γδ T cells (TCRs with γ and δ chains instead of the usual α and β ones) can respond to varied infections/tumor challenges in a non-MHC-restricted manner, involved in immune surveillance (pleiotropic i.e. more than one effector functions)